seasonSH/DocFace/README.md

     restore_model = '/path/to/the/pretrained/model/folder'
     ```

-2. Tune the parameter of loss function according to your dataset in `config/finetune.py`
+2. Tune the parameters of loss functions according to your dataset in `config/finetune.py`, e.g.

     ```Python
     # Loss functions and their parameters.